Connor Njegovan

 Connor Njegovan (born June 23, 1992) is a Canadian curler from Winnipeg, Manitoba.
 He currently plays lead on Team Reid Carruthers.

 Career

 Juniors

 Njegovan made his first and only Canadian Junior Curling Championships appearance in 2010 playing second for the Alex Forrest rink.
 The team finished the round robin in first place only suffering two losses to Northern Ontario and Saskatchewan.
 This meant the team had an automatic bye to the final.
 There, they faced Ontario who they had previously beaten in the round robin.
-Unfortunately, the team gave up two in the final end to lose the game 8–7.
+The team gave up two in the final end to lose the game 8–7.
 Njegovan curled an average 81% during the round robin.